armory/docs/content/en/docs/armory-enterprise-matrix.md

 This page describes the features and capabilities that Armory supports.
 Note that although Spinnaker™ is part of Armory Enterprise, what Open Source Spinnaker supports and what Armory supports is not a one-to-one relationship.

+For information about the system requirements to install Armory Enterprise, see {{< linkWithTitle "system-requirements" >}}.

 ## Legend
 <!-- Copy and paste the below badges that apply to your area -->
 **Feature status** describes what state the feature is in and where you should install it.
 For more information, see [Release Definitions]({{< ref "release-definitions" >}}).
 You can also click on the feature status badge directly.